 But we live and learn!
 My situation reminded me a lot of the important things in life such as; taking time to ENJOY the all WINNINGS in my life no matter how SMALL they are.
 To also always enjoy the simple JOYS OF LIFE such as; the little abrupt HAPPY MOMENTS I feel inside.
 I have learned it’s okay to allow myself to feel scared of the UNKOWN and that it’s NORMAL but just not to stay with that feeling rather to always try to be in the PRESENT MOMENT.
 Finally, I only got ME at the end of day, so living LIFE to the FULLEST is what’s IMPORTANT.

 Fortunately, the lessons just don’t end there because it’s important we understand that the choices we make while we are young and feeling brave do really come into play when we are older.
 For example: choosing to be a SINGLE PARENT is 150 times harder than if you would work on your relationship problems and not be to stuck up unless there is abuse of any kind.
 There is no joy or comfort in being called both MOM and DAD because the work of performing both parent duties is intense.
 But of course to each their own!
 I don’t judge nobody’s choices.

 Choosing to stay PRAYERFUL

-Finding MY PURPOSE was also an answer to a prayer I said.
+Needing to travel back home was an answer to finding MY DIVINE PURPOSE.
 So, here I am today traveled all the way home to Africa.
-That being said, I hope and pray you to will listen to your heart, let go of the noise and distractions and go find that-which you have been praying for, manifesting and desiring in your life.
-I hope you find the courage to find you.
+That being said, I hope and pray you listen to your heart and let go of the noise and distractions so you can find that-which you have been praying for, manifesting and desiring in your life.

 Feel free to follow me on this journey and see my video logs by clicking the PodCast page (at the top).
 Also, if you enjoyed this discussion and would like more of this type of content let me know by leaving a comment down below!
 Don’t forget to rate this discussion as well by checking the start down below.
 Shalom!